scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 			removeAll now works for both pinnedMedia and pinnedPosts

 Next...
-- all instances of another user's username being link to their profile
+- all instances of another user's username being link to their profile ✅
-	- make sure other user's view of profile works
-	- add menu close button lol
+- add menu close button to user's view of another's profile ✅
-- request connection button functionality
+- request connection button functionality ✅

 !!!
 For profilePictures on posts & comments - add profile pic to each doc / new field
 		for userProfile pic.